Gnomeslayer/battlemetrics/README.md

 ## Contact
-You can contact me on Discord, simply add me: gnomeslayer or, you can join the official [Battlemetrics discord](https://discord.gg/xWa3UNG4yh)
+You can contact me on Discord, simply add me: gnomeslayer or, you can join the official [Battlemetrics discord](https://discord.gg/xWa3UNG4yh) and @gnomeslayer there.